IT-miez/IT-miez/README.md

 -->
 # Welcome to my GitHub Page!
 I am a second year master's student in Software Engineering at LUT University.</br>
-On my GitHub you can find my fullstack web application project utilizing MongoDB, Express and React which was started while completing "The Odin Project", an open source foundation's web course.</br>
+On my GitHub you can find my fullstack web application project utilizing MongoDB, Express and React which was started while completing "The Odin Project", an open source foundation's web course.
+You can also find my other projects where I use for example PostgreSQL and GraphQL.</br>
-Currently my completed or ongoing coding projects are mostly front-end, but I'm interested to learn more about backend, databases, DevOps, Security, infrastructure, cloud and algorithms.</br>
+Currently my completed or ongoing coding projects are mostly front-end, but I'm learning more about backend, databases, DevOps, Security, infrastructure and cloud platforms, through practical and theoretical courses and materials.</br>
+In 2024 I learned a little bit of C# and C++ and completed an university course about Docker, and online courses on JavaSript, SSL/TLS, and CompTia Security course materials on Udemy.</br>
-In 2024 I'm aiming to improve my skills on backend development, topics like DevOps and Security through online courses and practical examples, and also a little bit of object-oriented programming through basics of C++ and C#.
+In 2025 I'm aiming to improve my skills on backend development, topics like DevOps and Security through online courses and practical examples.

 ## My portfolio page
 My [portfolio website of my projects](https://it-miez.github.io/portfolio-page/), currently under development. </br></br>